Genes (game show)

-Genes is a Indian Tamil-language reality television game show broadcast on Zee Tamil.
-It was initially premiered from the year 2015 also available to watch on digital platform ZEE5.
-This show is remake of Genes which is aired on ETV Telugu.
-The show about identify real people by connecting with their genetic similarities.
-The show has four rounds- Same to Same, Celebrity round, Family Tree and Jackpot.
-The show was launched on 19 April 2015 and aired weekly on every Sunday 8:00PM (IST).
+Genes is an Indian Tamil-language reality television game show broadcast on Zee Tamil.
+The show premiered in 2015 and is also available for streaming on the digital platform ZEE5.
+Genes is a remake of the Telugu game show of the same name, which originally aired on ETV.
+The format of the show revolves around contestants identifying real people by connecting them through genetic similarities.

+The show consists of four rounds: Same to Same, Celebrity Round, Family Tree, and Jackpot.
+Genes was launched on 19 April 2015 and is broadcast weekly on Sundays at 8:00 PM (IST).

 Seasons overview

 Season 1

 The first season aired every Sunday at 8:00PM from 19 April 2015 to 11 October 2015 and ended with 26 Episodes.
 The show was hosted by Suma Kanakala.

 Guests included

 Season 2

 The show second season was launched on 18 November 2015 and aired weekly on every Sunday 8:00PM IST.
 The show is hosted by Tamil Actress Roja.
 The second season has four interesting rounds 1+1=3, Celebrity Round, Anniyan and Vilayadu Mangatha.
 The couple starts off the show well and play the game enthusiastically.